Silverwarriorin/ilovecomsci/README.md

 # ihatecompsci
-And now a word from one of the authors:
+And now a word from one of the authors:\n
 I'm not fucking documenting this if you're smart enough to get here you're smart enough to figure it out
 - Zach